 Hold baby’s favorite toy

 If your baby has a favorite small toy (bonus points if it makes noise), use it to get and maintain your child’s attention.
 Otherwise, you will be dancing, singing, clapping, cartwheeling… doing whatever necessary to get the baby to smile, or simply look at you.

 Go with the flow

 It’s possible that your child isn’t going to do what you want.
 Shocking, I know.
 Just go with it.
-If your little one runs away, you should snap away.
+If your one year old runs away, you should snap away.
 Cries?
 Who doesn’t love a good crying photo?
 Refuses to eat the cake?
 You can still get some great pictures.

 Don’t be afraid to move around